vumichien/cocoindex/docs/docs/core/basics.md

 ---
-title: Basics
+title: Indexing Basics
-description: "CocoIndex basic concepts: indexing flow, data, operations, data updates, etc."
+description: "CocoIndex basic concepts for indexing: indexing flow, data, operations, data updates, etc."
 ---

-# CocoIndex Basics
+# CocoIndex Indexing Basics

 An **index** is a collection of data stored in a way that is easy for retrieval.

-CocoIndex is an ETL framework for building indexes from specified data sources, a.k.a. indexing.
+CocoIndex is an ETL framework for building indexes from specified data sources, a.k.a. **indexing**.
 It also offers utilities for users to retrieve data from the indexes.

-## Indexing flow
+An **indexing flow** extracts data from specified data sources, upon specified transformations, and puts the transformed data into specified storage for later retrieval.

-An indexing flow extracts data from specified data sources, upon specified transformations, and puts the transformed data into specified storage for later retrieval.
+## Indexing flow elements

 An indexing flow has two aspects: data and operations on data.